-Desert Rose is a flowering succulent originating from dry areas of Sub-Saharan Africa and is a close relative of the Frangipani (Plumeria spp.).
+Desert Rose is a flowering succulent originating from dry areas of Sub-Saharan Africa and Arabia, and is a close relative of Frangipani (Plumeria ruba) and Oleander (Nerium oleander).

 It grows slowly to heights of up to 6 m (20 ft) under ideal conditions, though is more commonly 1 to 2 m (3 to 6 ft) tall and has a shrub-like appearance.
 The stems are soft wooded and the trunk swollen at the base, adding to the plant's ornamental appeal.